Bersih: Bersih People's Tribunal

 A tribunal was organised by Bersih on 18–21 September 2013 in regards to the general elections that was held on 5 May 2013, whereby invited witnesses gave testimonies on the irregularities and incidents of fraud.

 There were also calls for Election Commission to resign due to the way electoral demarcations were formed in past redelineation exercises.

 2015 Bersih 4 rally

-Bersih 4 rallies were scheduled to be held on the streets of Kuala Lumpur, Kuching, and Kota Kinabalu from 29 to 30 August, 2pm until midnight.
+Bersih 4 rallies were held on the streets of Kuala Lumpur, Kuching, and Kota Kinabalu in 2015 from 29 to 30 August, 2pm until midnight.

 The gathering places for the rally should be located at Brickfields, Pasar Seni, Dataran Maybank, National Mosque, and Sogo shopping mall, according to the Bersih 2.0 chairperson.
-This was the first Bersih rally that are racially imbalance, with Chinese predominantly at the rally.
+This was the first Bersih rally that had a strong racial imbalance, with Chinese predominantly at the rally.

 2016 Bersih 5 rally

 The Bersih 5 rally was held peacefully on 19 November 2016 in Kuala Lumpur.
 A Bersih convoy was also launched and targeted all parts of Malaysia to raise awareness of the current democratic problems nationwide.

+In January 2017, soon after Bersih 5, the movement’s former treasurer Masjaliza Hamzah was called in for question by the police over the funding behind the group’s activities.She told the media that she had declined to answer any questions posed by the police.